shubham1925/Kalman-Filter/index.md

 Team Members:

 Raj Shinde (M.Eng.
-Robotics)
+Robotics) -

 Shubham Sonawane (M.Eng.
-Robotics)
+Robotics) - 116808996

 ### Introduction to Kalman Filters

-Powerful tool for combining information in presence of information uncertainty.
-It can be used in any place where the information about the system is uncertain, and make an educated guess about what the system will do in the next time step.
+Kalman filter is a powerful tool for combining information in presence of information uncertainty.
+It can be used in any place where the information about the system is uncertain.
+It is used to make an educated guess of what the system will do in the next time-step.

-Ideal for systems that are continuously changing.
-Speed is an advantage, makes them very fast on embedded systems and real time problems.
+Kalman filter is an ideal tool for systems that are continuously changing.
+The simple calculations involved means that the speed is an advantage, making it an ideal candidate for real-time systems to be implemented on embedded platform.

+### Mathematical Definition

+### Key Results

+### Application in decision making for robots

+### Variants

+Extended Kalman Filter

+Unscented Kalman Filter

+### Open research problems

+### References

 You can use the [editor on GitHub](https://github.com/shubham1925/Kalman-Filter/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.